javier-lopez/javier.io/blog/en/_posts/2015-06-23-static-get.md

 ###### {{ page.date | date_to_string }}

-[Lastly](http://javier.io/blog/en/2015/02/27/wget-finder.html) I've required static versions of common linux utilities, it's been fun to compile them a couple of times but not anymore, so I've created a repository with all the static recipes I've found on Internet ([bifrost](https://github.com/jelaas/bifrost-build), [morpheus](http://morpheus.2f30.org/), [etc](https://github.com/minos-org/minos-static/tree/master/misc-autosync-resources)).
+[Lastly](http://javier.io/blog/en/2015/02/27/wget-finder.html) I've required static versions of common linux utilities, it's been fun to compile them a couple of times but it gets boring pretty quickly, so I've decided to create a repository with all the static recipes I've found on Internet ([bifrost](https://github.com/jelaas/bifrost-build), [morpheus](http://morpheus.2f30.org/), [etc](https://github.com/minos-org/minos-static/tree/master/misc-autosync-resources)).

 Now I can get `git static` with: